chuckstack/introduction/readme.md

 - Remove the IT department as a blocker for strategic initiative execution
 - Minimize infrastructure cost

-## We Love Support
+## We Love Training and Support
-If you want support for any of the below tools, join the transaction-academy.
+If you want training and support for any of the below tools, join the transaction-academy.
 We meet 4 times per week via zoom to learn, audit, deploy, support and scale the below systems.
-To support this project and its education efforts ...

 [Subscribe Now](https://buy.stripe.com/7sIbLIeeU3oT4IEfYY)